greenelab/ccc-manuscript/manuscript.md

 ### A robust and efficient not-only-linear dependence coefficient

-The CCC provides a similarity measure between any pair of variables, either with numerical or categorical values.
-The method assumes that if there is a relationship between two variables/features describing $n$ data points/objects, then the **cluster**ings of those objects using each variable should **match**.
-In the case of numerical values, CCC uses quantiles to efficiently separate data points into different clusters (e.g., the median separates numerical data into two clusters).
-Once all clusterings are generated according to each variable, we define the CCC as the maximum adjusted Rand index (ARI) [@doi:10.1007/BF01908075] between them, ranging between 0 and 1.
-Details of the CCC algorithm can be found in [Methods](#sec:ccc_algo).

 ![
 **Different types of relationships in data.**
 Each panel contains a set of simulated data points described by two generic variables: $x$ and $y$.